 For more information about LECOM, please visit http://www.lecom.edu/">http://www.lecom.edu.

 |Organic Chemistry w/labs||8||12|

-It is recommended that applicants take the PCAT by January 2014 due to our rolling admissions process.
+Due to the LECOM process of Rolling Admissions, it is recommended that applicants take the PCAT prior to January of the year of matriculation.
 The applicant must arrange for Harcourt Assessment to send the PCAT scores directly to PharmCAS by (select PCAT code 104).
-LECOM requires the PCAT; however, an exception will be granted for applicants who have or will be completing at least a bachelor's degree at an accredited U.S. four-year college or university prior to matriculation.
-If selected for an interview, a written assessment will be performed during the on-site interview for those previously mentioned individuals who have not taken the PCAT.
+LECOM requires the PCAT.
+However, an exception may be granted for applicants who have or will be completing at least a bachelor's degree at an accredited U.S. four-year college or university prior to matriculation.
+If selected for an interview, a written assessment will be performed during the on-site interview for those previously mentioned individuals who been granted an exception for completing the PCAT.
 Acceptance into the program will be contingent upon completion of the bachelor's degree prior to matriculation.

 Accepted students must sign a matriculation agreement and must also provide documentation that they have completed all required immunizations prior to matriculation.

 LECOM School of Pharmacy requires two letters of recommendation.
 One of the letters must be from a science professor.
 The other letter can be from anyone else except a friend, family member or co- worker.
 A letter of recommendation from a pharmacist is recommended.
 All letters of recommendation are submitted through PharmCAS.
 PharmCAS allows students to submit up to four letters of recommendation.
 PharmCAS will send the letters to the schools you apply to once they receive them from your recommender.

 Applicants being considered for admission will be invited for an on-site interview on a rolling basis between October and May.
 Therefore, those applying early may have a greater chance for acceptance.
 The on-site interview will give the applicant an opportunity to meet faculty, staff, and current students, as well as learn more about the school and the pharmacy program.